 He is both the former lover of Leo DiCaprio's wench (Cameron Diaz) and the murderer of Leo's father, but said father was killed in a fair fight, so Leo's motivation for revenge seems pointless.. and as Bill knows who Leo really is (but Leo doesn't know he knows), the plot is known in advance, as with Kurz above.
-Though he's not disfigured he is scarred and wears a ridiculous stovepipe phallic hat which contrasts nicely with the exposed bald phallic obscenity of Brando and Ming (above).
-Bill's refusal to be killed in the plot, and his 'Native American' anti-immigrant violence marks him as a remnant of the past, unwilling to die a peaceful dinosaur extinction death...when he does finally die, Bill's lust for life his 'out in the open' hate will become just a secret of Leo's glum generation.
+Though he's not disfigured, he is scarred and wears a ridiculous stovepipe phallic hat which contrasts nicely with the exposed bald phallic obscenity of Brando and Ming (above).
+Bill's refusal to be killed in Leo's cowardly plot, and his 'Native American' anti-immigrant violence marks him as a remnant of the past, unwilling to die a peaceful dinosaur extinction death...when he does finally die, Bill's lust for life his 'out in the open' hate will become just a secret.
 Characters like Bill, Kurz and Ming serve as figures of fantasy that fill a missing place in our ego ideal, the father who is not castrated, who has opted out of the latent stages of maturity and remains a wild, untamed frontier yet holds a high place within the fading social structure.
 He must inevitably be killed for the newer more democratic (less enjoyment-based) social order to manifest, but ideally some of that fire remains in the usurping son, though in a much more controlled and empathic form.

 Narrator: " There are not many men yet--just a few tribes scattered across the wilderness, never venturing far, unaware that other tribes exist even.
 Too busy with their own lives to be curious, too frightened by the unknown to wander.
 Their laws are simple: the strong take everything.
 This is Akhoba, leader of the rock tribe, and these are his sons, Sakama and Tumak.
 There is no love lost between them.
 And that is our story."